 There are several types of luggage locks that work well.
 I’ve already mentioned the combination padlock I like to use, however, some of you may prefer using a keyed lock.

-Click here or the image below for good keyed TSA lock:
+Click on the image below for a good keyed TSA lock:

-Click here or the image below for a quality cable luggage lock that you can fit through more than two zippers at once or a narrow hole:
+Click on the image below for a quality cable luggage lock that you can fit through more than two zippers at once or a narrow hole:

 You may also be interested in these keyless TSA locks that use small cards instead of keys.
-Click here or the image below to check out this type of TSA lock:
+Click on the image below to check out this type of TSA lock:

 Non-TSA and High-Security Luggage Locks